 “The Inner Circle is a magic carpet ride through a young man’s quest for spiritual enlightenment.
 Like a modern day Siddhartha, Peter encoun- ters the challenges, contradictions and harsh realities that occur when one surrenders to an immoral yogi.
 With insight, humor and rigorous honesty, Peter gives us access into a unique time in American history- when the end of the utopian idealism of the 60s converged with the flow of East Indian wise men that came to America in droves.
 There is a wonderful nostalgia in his recollections, a wistful taste of simpler times with the ease of world travel and ever-changing circum- stances.
 Peter embraces it all, with a combustible mixture of devotion, confusion and willing abandon.
 I highly recommend this captivating and poignant memoir.”

 –Suzanne Beth Jordan, Writer and advocate for Beyond the Cage: The 3HO | Yogi Bhajan | Kundalini Yoga Aftermath

 Peter has been crafting stories, song lyrics, and English prose for many years.
 He has written two memoirs.
-One, The Stone from Halfway Rock–recently published by Polar Bear Press–relates his childhood adventures on the coast of Maine, and another, The Inner Circle, concerns the years he spent pursuing a spiritual path of yoga and meditation within the American Sikh community.
+One, The Stone from Halfway Rock–originally published by Polar Bear Press–relates his childhood adventures on the coast of Maine, and The Inner Circle, concerning the years he spent pursuing a spiritual path of yoga and meditation within the American Sikh community.

 Author Chellis Glendinning praised The Stone from Halfway Rock: “Luminous…lyrical..Peter Alexander’s stories of childhood summers in Maine are a wondrous reminder of what’s important in life.
 He has me laughing, weeping, visualizing seals and summer storms, remembering the smell of sea air, and promising myself to love the simple things.”